bcgov/digital-trust-toolkit/applications/application-mac.md

 •	[MAC Advancing Diversity and Inclusion](https://mining.ca/advancing-diversity-and-inclusion-in-canadas-mining-sector/)

 ## 2.9.
 Legal Agreements
-MAC as the owner of intellectual property that TSM consists of.
+MAC is the owner of intellectual property that TSM consists of.

 # End of Document